loosewheel/lwdrops/readme.txt

 	itemstack: the item/s to drop.
 	dropper: the player dropping the item/s.
-	pos: the world position the item/s is dropped
+	pos: the world position the item/s is dropped.